tgkasarcik/SuperMarioBros1.5/README.md

 - Mario can occasionally clip through and climb over walls
 - Music starts incorrectly when changing levels with Star Powerup enabled
 - No main menu screen currently exists
-- Fireflowers move and they should not
+- Fire flowers move and they should not
 - There is no working lives system.
 Once a player dies, they must either restart or quit the game